10 Steps to Student Research

 - In departments that offer these options, take an independent research block or adjunct for academic credit.
 This typically entails individual study and research under the supervision of a faculty member and is usually limited to juniors and seniors.

 - Commit to a full summer of research with the faculty and receive a summer stipend.

 - Complete a thesis or a senior capstone in your senior year.

 - Work or volunteer for a researcher outside of the college — in a hospital, medical center, research institute, private industry or community-based organization.
-(CC students with a F-1 or J-1 nonimmigrant visa cannot engage in paid or unpaid off-campus work/ training without the appropriate U.S. immigration authorization and should contact the Office of International Program for more information.)
+(CC students with a F-1 or J-1 nonimmigrant visa cannot engage in paid or unpaid off-campus work/ training without the appropriate U.S. immigration authorization and should contact the Center for Global Education for more information.)